 In the United States, one advantage of aspirin compared to other antiplatelet medications is cost; one month of aspirin costs approximately $3 compared to at least $160 per month for combined dipyridamole and aspirin and at least $135 per month for clopidogrel.

 Revascularization — Revascularization is the medical term for reestablishing blood flow to an area.
 In people who have had a stroke, revascularization usually refers to a surgical procedure (carotid endarterectomy) that opens a blocked artery in the neck (the carotid artery), which improves blood flow to the brain and reduces the risk of stroke.
-The amount of blockage in the carotid artery can be measured with an ultrasound imaging test, CT angiogram, MRA, or conventional arteriogram.
-(See "Patient information: Stroke symptoms and diagnosis (Beyond the Basics)".)
+The amount of blockage in the carotid artery can be measured with an ultrasound imaging test, CT angiogram, MR angiogram, or conventional arteriogram.
+(See "Patient education: Stroke symptoms and diagnosis (Beyond the Basics)".)